-Contributions raised in our 12-county service area support local organizatins, and decisions about which programs to invest in and which partnerships to pursue are made here in our local community.
+Contributions raised in our 12-county service area support local organizations, and decisions about which programs to invest in and which partnerships to pursue are made here in our local community.

 A designated gift directs your gift to a specific fund.
-You can choose to direct your gifts to a specific United Way of Northeast Georgia pillar, a United Way of Northeast Georgia specific program (211 or Dolly Parton’s Imagination Library in Clarke or Oconee County), or the United Way Endowment Fund.
+You can choose to direct your gifts to a specific United Way of Northeast Georgia focus area, 211, or the United Way Endowment Fund.

-An undesignated gift allows you to help the most people and do the most good for our entire community, by taking advantage of United Way of Northeast Georgia’s thorough, research-based program selection that distributes money to the areas that need it most.
+An undesignated gift allows you to help the most people and do the most good for our entire community, by taking advantage of United Way of Northeast Georgia’s thorough, research-based granting that distributes money to the areas that need it most.

-Donations are used to provide grants to programs in one of our three focus areas - basic needs, early childhood success, or workforce development; to support our internal programs - 211 and Dolly Partons Imagination Library programs; to host educational opportunities and trainings for local nonprofits; and to connect our community.
-In 2021, we have 22 grant recipients we fund and those grantees can change each year.
+Donations are used to provide grants to programs in one of our three focus areas – basic needs, early childhood success, or workforce development; to support 211, our health and human services program; to host educational opportunities and trainings for local nonprofits; and to connect our community.
 Grant recipients are reviewed via an application process on a yearly basis to ensure fiscal and programmatic integrity.